Ch3mson/RizzKhalifa/README.md

    - After a short cooldown period (15 seconds), the assistant will suggest a smooth response
    - You can say "let me think" at any time to get an immediate response suggestion
 5. **Deactivate Listening Mode**: Say the stop phrase (default: "stop cursor") to exit active listening mode

+6. **Facial Recognition (optional)**:
+7. If using Meta glasses, call via messenger to allow faces to be captured through the computer screen.
+This allows the app to use --screen for capturing faces on your device

 ## Troubleshooting